bootUR: An R Package for Bootstrap Unit Root Tests: An introduction to the bootUR package

-The set of arguments on the second line relates to the ADF regression.
-The deterministic components can be tweaked via the argument \code{dc}, the type of detrending via \code{detr}.
-The remaining arguments concern the lag length selection: \code{p\_min} and \code{p\_max} respectively control the minimum and maximum lag length, the information criterion can be selected via the argument \code{ic} and the option \code{ic\_scale} lets practitioners choose to use the rescaled information criteria of \cite{CPST15}.
-To overwrite data-driven lag selection with a pre-specified lag length, users can simply put both \code{p\_min} and \code{p\_max} equal to the desired lag length.

-The arguments \code{verbose} and \code{show\_progress} allow additional information to be printed: the option \code{verbose = TRUE} prints easy to read output on the unit root test to the console, the option \code{show\_progress = TRUE} provides live progress updates on the bootstrap.
+The argument \code{show\_progress} provides live progress updates on the bootstrap.
 The latter is particularly useful for large values of the argument \code{B}.
-Finally, the option \code{do\_parallel = TRUE} allows the bootstrap to be executed in parallel on systems where \pkg{OpenMP} is supported; the argument \code{nc} allows users to specify how many cores should be used for the parallel loops.
-By default, all but one cores are used.
-If the parallel option is selected on a system where \pkg{OpenMP} is not supported, evaluation will simply be serial.
+Finally, the option \code{do\_parallel = TRUE} allows the bootstrap to be executed in parallel via \pkg{RcppParallel}; the argument \code{cores} allows users to specify how many cores should be used for the parallel loops.
+By default, all but two cores are used.

-We illustrate the bootstrap ADF test on Dutch GDP, with the sieve bootstrap (\code{boot = "SB"}) as used by \cite{PSU08} and \cite{smeekes2013detrending}.
-An intercept and linear time trend are added as deterministic components and detrending is done via both OLS and QD. \begin{CodeChunk} \begin{CodeInput} R> GDP_NL <- MacroTS[, 4] R> adf_out <- boot_df(GDP_NL, boot = "SB", dc = 2, detr = c("OLS", "QD"), + verbose = TRUE, do_parallel = TRUE) \end{CodeInput} \end{CodeChunk}
+We illustrate the bootstrap ADF test on Dutch GDP, with the sieve bootstrap (\code{bootstrap = "SB"}) as used by \cite{PSU08} and \cite{smeekes2013detrending}.
+We use the same specification for the deterministic components as for the \fct{adf} test above and detrending is done via OLS. \begin{CodeChunk} \begin{CodeInput} R> boot_adf(data = GDP_NL, bootstrap = "SB", + deterministics = "trend", detrend = "OLS") \end{CodeInput} \begin{CodeOutput} SB bootstrap OLS test (with intercept and trend) on a single time series

-Since \code{verbose = TRUE}, the outcome of the unit root test (test statistic and $p$-value) can be easily read from the console.
-Both tests indicate that the unit root null cannot be rejected: \begin{CodeChunk} \begin{CodeOutput} Bootstrap DF Test with SB bootstrap method. ---------------------------------------- Type of unit root test performed: detr = OLS, dc = intercept and trend test statistic p-value -2.5152854 0.1310655 ---------------------------------------- Type of unit root test performed: detr = QD, dc = intercept and trend test statistic p-value -1.5965001 0.4187094 \end{CodeOutput} \end{CodeChunk}
+data: GDP_NL null hypothesis: Series has a unit root alternative hypothesis: Series is stationary